G

 Brown German longhaired pointer dog

-Lastly, cancer is another leading disease that the German longhaired pointer is prone to.
+Lastly, cancer, particularly familial thyroid follicular cell carcinoma in some lines, can affect German Longhaired Pointers, as with many dog breeds.
 Make sure to get your dog checked out periodically.
 Cancers can be removed surgically or through chemotherapy, and the key is early detection.

 Temperament & Behavior